dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 }
 ```

-This custom CSS class provider class can then be registered against the `EditContext` of the form as shown below.
+This provider can then be registered with the `EditContext` as shown below.

 ```csharp
 protected override void OnInitialized()